fczuardi/calamarcopollo/README.md

 If you have [Telegram][telegram] installed, add the [@calamarcopollo_demo_bot][demobot] to your contacts and try to talk to it.

+If you have Facebook, send a message in the [CalamarcoPollo facebook page][pollopage] asking to be added in the testers list, and then use this [fb messenger link][fblink], or if you use the mobile Facebook Messenger app, scan the image below:

 For inspiration of what the pollo is capable of, try one of the [sample statements][statements].

 ## Install